-Is the licence exemption available?
+1. Is the licence exemption available?

-With respect to the licence exemption under the FA 2003, we understand the use of "licence" in this sense to take its traditional land law meaning, that is, a personal right between the licensor and licensee which does not create any estate or interest in the property.
+With respect to the licence exemption under FA 2003, we understand the use of "licence" in this sense to take its traditional land law meaning, that is, a personal right between the licensor and licensee which does not create any estate or interest in the property.
 In light of the exclusive nature of the rights granted to the licensee under a landward petroleum licence, our view is that such licence equates to a grant of registrable proprietary rights.
-On this basis, the rights granted cannot be considered equivalent to a "licence" as contemplated under the exemption.
+On this basis, the rights granted can not be considered equivalent to a "licence" as contemplated under the exemption.
 As a result the exemption will not be available in the circumstances.
-This being the case, we must turn to the definition of "chargeable interest" in order to explore possible alternative arguments for the disapplication of SDLT to such licences.
+This being the case, we must turn to the definition of "chargeable interest" in order to explore possible alternative arguments for the dis-application of SDLT to such licences.

-Is an onshore licence a "chargeable interest" in land?
+2. Is an Onshore Licence a "chargeable interest" in land?

 There is a strong argument to suggest that an onshore licence creates a "chargeable interest" in land for the purposes of SDLT.
-While the Petroleum (Production) Act 1934 does not give the Crown any interest in the land in or under which the petroleum is lying, the interest which is granted to the licensee under an onshore licence, namely the exclusive right to search, bore for and get petroleum in the licensed area, is comparable to a "profit à prendre", being a right to take something from land (such as fish, wildlife, minerals, etc.).
-Under English law, a profit à prendre is a proprietary interest.
+While the 1934 Act does not give the Crown any interest in the land in or under which the petroleum is lying, the interest which is granted to the licensee under an onshore licence, namely the exclusive right to search, bore for and get petroleum in the licensed area, is comparable to a "profit a prendre", being a right to take something from land (e.g., fish, wildlife, minerals etc).
+Under English law, a profit a prendre is a proprietary interest.
 If the analogy is correct, then SDLT will apply in relation to a transfer of an onshore licence.

 We are aware that HMRC has expressed the view on at least one occasion that an onshore licence is a chargeable interest in land for SDLT purposes.
 It is highly likely, therefore, that where such an interest is transferred directly (rather than indirectly through a share sale of a company holding such an interest), SDLT will be payable.
-The value ascribed by the parties to the licence will therefore be important (see further below).
+The value ascribed by the parties to the licence will therefore be important (see further "Valuation for SDLT" below).